-- 1 You are strongly recommended to commission a private building survey prior to purchase - The development has a minimum age restriction of sixty years or older for properties numbered 1-22 and fifty-five years or older for properties numbered 23-39.
-Further details are available from Exmouth Court (Management) Ltd.'s Independent Living Manager at Exmouth Court - 3 The Independent Living Manager is there to assist and can provide information on the services provided which are also listed in accordance with the Schedule of Services and Charges which are reviewed on an annual basis - 4 You should satisfy yourself that you can afford to meet the payment of service charges, ground rent and other outgoings associated with living in an Independent living property.
-This guide helps to identify the costs you should expect - 5 All prospective purchasers must attend an assessment with the Independent Living Manager prior to purchase.
+- 1 You are strongly recommended to commission a private building survey prior to purchase - The development has a minimum age restriction of fifty-five years or older for residents and purchasers/owners.
+Further details are available from Housman Park (Management) Ltd.'s Independent Living Manager at Housman Park - The Independent Living Manager is there to assist and can provide information on the services provided which are also listed in accordance with the Schedule of Services and Charges which are reviewed on an annual basis - 4 You should satisfy yourself that you can afford to meet the payment of service charges, ground rent and other outgoings associated with living in an Independent living property.
+This guide helps to identify the costs you should expect - All prospective purchasers must attend an assessment with the Independent Living Manager prior to purchase.

-EXMOUTH COURT COMMUNAL FACILITIES
+HOUSMAN PARK COMMUNAL FACILITIES

 Those allocated parts are open to all residents of the apartments.
-The communal rooms can be used for both impromptu and organised gatherings and will be available for private hire by residents on payment of a fee which will be credited to the Trusts accounts.
+The communal rooms can be used for both impromptu and organised gatherings and, will be available for private hire by residents on payment of a fee, which will be credited to the Trust's accounts.
 When arranging an event, it is requested that as much advance notice as possible should be given to the Independent Living Manager.